nehaljwani/team.exiv2.org/book/IMaEA.md

 <center><img src="back-page.jpg" style="border:2px solid #23668F"/></center>

 I'm going off to cut the grass and to run in the beautiful countryside around my home in Camberley, England.
 And I'm going to play the Euphonium and the Piano.
-If you have interesting and positive thoughts you are welcome to open an issue on GitHub and I will respond.  [https://github.com/exiv2/exiv2](https://github.com/exiv2/exiv2)

 <center>![Exiv2](exiv2.png)</center>